mjc-school/MJC-School/stage #3/module #4. REST Basics - Spring Web/lesson #4. Spring REST/content.md

 ## Versioning a REST API

 There are some ways of versioning REST API.
 Let's consider the high level approaches to versioning the REST API:
-- URI Versioning – version the URI space using version indicators.
+- URI Versioning – version the URI space using version indicators
-- Using Accept Header – version REST API using Media Type.
+- Using Accept Header – version REST API using Media Type
-- Using Custom Header - version REST API using custom http header.
+- Using Custom Header - version REST API using custom http header
-- Using URI parameter - version REST API using URI query parameter.
+- Using URI parameter - version REST API using URI query parameter

 **1. URI Versioning**